Skip to content

 If you have trouble putting into words what you want out of your life, just start.
 Literally write anything down, as long as it’s to do with what you enjoy doing, what you once enjoyed doing, a hobby, an activity that brings you joy, and then go from there.

-Research jobs around what interests you – With your goals in mind, you’ll have a better understanding of the direction you want to go in.
+With your goals in mind, you’ll have a better understanding of the direction you want to go in.
 Look into the various methods to enter your dream career.
 Cast your net wide and look outside your comfort zone, you may be surprised at the options you discover.

 Research what training you will need to undertake in order to get a job in that industry.
 Enquire with trainers, course leaders, seek out testimonials, and get a good sense of whether their courses are right for you; see if they fit around your schedule and are a realistic undertaking.
 It can be frustrating but sometimes retraining takes time, especially if it is in an industry you are unfamiliar with.